ColsonXu/FATE/README.md

 <br>

 ### Specification of Second Working code
 By Tuesday, we will be switched from dictionary to object for the state representation.
+Hopefully we will have the mouse input working and add a `switch_mode` mechanism to determine whether the player is a computer agent or a human.